jrostand/pivothub/README.md

 2. Get an OAuth key from GitHub.
 Instructions are available [here](https://help.github.com/articles/creating-an-oauth-token-for-command-line-use)

 3. Set up your deployment environment.
-I use [Heroku](http://www.heroku.com) personally (because you get SSL for free), but I've also tested this with [NodeJitsu](http://nodejitsu.com).
+I use [Heroku](http://www.heroku.com) personally (because you get SSL for free), but it should work equally well with [Nodejitsu](http://nodejitsu.com).
 Note that I highly recommend using SSL for this app as otherwise your credentials will be transmitted in the clear.

   You'll need the following environment variables set:
   * `PIVOTHUB_BASIC_USER` - Your HTTP basic auth username for pulling issues into Pivotal Tracker